NBA's 'Shooting Guy' Rob Fodor is as passionate about golf as he is hoops

 Miami Heat shooting coach Rob Fodor enjoys working with his palyers on their golf games.

-The matchup features two of the game’s best players and biggest stars, L.A.’s LeBron James and Anthony Davis, going against a young and feisty but brilliant Miami bunch led by Jimmy Butler and 20-year-old Tyler Herro.
+The matchup features two of the game’s best players and biggest stars, L.A.’s LeBron James and Anthony Davis, going against a feisty but brilliant Miami bunch led by veteran Jimmy Butler and 20-year-old rookie Tyler Herro.
 There’s also the juicy subplot of James facing the franchise he famously led to back-to-back championships in 2012 and 2013.

 But none of that mattered now.
 Fodor was running late for a tee time with Igoudala, Kelly Olynyk and Solomon Hill.